 Do sugar gliders smell?
 Before you get one of these adorable critters as a pet, you probably want to know what you’re in for.
 Doing research on topics like this is essential so that you don’t face any unwanted surprises.

-The fast answer to this question is this: Sugar gliders smell, but not very strongly.
+If you’re considering getting one of these exotic little creatures as a pet, you’ll be relieved to know that Sugar gliders do have a natural smell, but they do not smell very strongly or bad.
 A healthy sugar glider’s smell is not very strong or gross.
 Male sugar gliders often have a scent that’s a little bit stronger than their female counterparts because they have stronger scent glands.
 As long as you feed them a healthy diet and keep their cage clean you shouldn’t have any odor problems.

 Also, over time you will get more used to the smell of your new friend and most owners do not even notice it anymore after a while.

 2. Dietary problems

 Another reason why your sugar glider might smell is that you’re feeding him the wrong diet.
 If you’re often feeding your sugar glider food like chicken and mealworms for protein then they might start to smell a bit.

 If it is bothering you, you can switch to protein pellets, which should help with getting rid of the smell.
 Protein pellets are perfectly healthy for your sugar glider to eat.

 3. Their cage is not clean